mishra-aanchal/data-visualization-matplotlib/README.md

 Matplotlib supports dozens of backends and output types, which means you can count on it to work regardless of which operating system you are using or which output format you wish.
 This cross-platform, everything-to-everyone approach has been one of the great strengths of Matplotlib.
 It has led to a large user base, which in turn has led to an active developer base and Matplotlib’s powerful tools and ubiquity within the scientific Python world.

+This repository is specifically focused in understanding Data Visualization using matplotlib.